deckhouse/deckhouse/modules/300-prometheus/docs/README.md

 This module installs and configures the [Prometheus](https://prometheus.io/) monitoring system.
 Also, it configures metrics scraping for many typical applications and provides the basic set of Prometheus alerts and Grafana dashboards.

-The module installs two Prometheus instances:
-* **main** — the primary Prometheus instance that scrapes metrics every 30 seconds (you can change this value using the `scrapeInterval` parameter).
-It processes all the rules, sends alerts, and serves as the main data source.
-* **longterm** — the secondary Prometheus instance that scrapes the data of the main instance every 5 minutes (you can change this value using the `longtermScrapeInterval` parameter).
-It is used for long-term history storage and for displaying data for large periods.

 If a storage class supports automatic volume expansion (allowVolumeExpansion: true), it can automatically expand the volume if there is not enough disk space for Prometheus data.
 Otherwise, you will receive an alert that the volume space in Prometheus is running out.

 The [Vertical Pod Autoscaler](../../modules/302-vertical-pod-autoscaler/) module makes it possible to automatically request cpu and memory resources based on the utilization history when the Pod is recreated.
 Also, the Prometheus memory consumption is minimized by caching requests to it via trickster.